Relocating Children in Arizona

 The court granted Father’s motion in August 2014 ruling that Mother could not take the children to Nebraska.
-Mother then filed a Motion for Clarification and/or Motion to Amend Under Advisement Ruling, followed by an Expedited Motion to Allow Petitioner’s Witnesses to Appear Telephonically for Trial and a Motion to Enforce the Parties’ Agreement.
+The mother then filed a Motion for Clarification and/or Motion to Amend Under Advisement Ruling, followed by an Expedited Motion to Allow Petitioner’s Witnesses to Appear Telephonically for Trial and a Motion to Enforce the Parties’ Agreement.
 Mother’s motions were denied and Father was awarded a portion of his attorney’s fees and costs.
 Mother appealed the judge’s rulings.

 The move would have required that changes be made to the parenting time arrangements already established by the January 2014 order.
 It was also concluded that the move may have also required a change in legal decision making.
 Mother’s plan to move with the children to Nebraska, with Father continuing to reside in Arizona, would disrupt Father’s parenting time and impact his ability to participate in shared legal decision making over the children.

 Father did not dispute he had agreed to allow the move, but he argued he did not sign any written agreement and, further, that the court should not enforce the alleged agreement because the relocation was not in the children’s best interests.
 The trial court ruled that the statements in the emails constituted settlement negotiations and were, therefore, not admissible as evidence, pursuant to Rule 408 of the Arizona Rules of Evidence.

 Rule 69 of the Arizona Rules of Family Law Procedure provide that an agreement between parties is valid and binding if it is in writing or recited by the parties on the record.
 The Arizona Court of Appeals, therefore, concluded that the trial court’s ruling precluding Mother from presenting evidence of an alleged agreement between the parties in the form of emails and text messages was in error.